counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 ### Initiating a Challenge

 **Counterparty is unresponsive**.
-In the event that one user becomes unresponsive in the state channel application, it is always possible to simply submit the latest state of the application to the `AppRegistry` contract.
+In the event that one user becomes unresponsive in the state channel application, it is always possible to simply submit the latest state of the application to the `ChallengeRegistry` contract.
 This requires submitting an `AppIdentity` object, the hash of the latest state, its corresponding nonce, a timeout parameter, and the signatures required for those three data (or, alternatively, a transaction where `msg.sender` is `owner` in the `AppIdentity`).
 This initiates a challenge and places an `AppChallenge` object in the storage of the contract assuming all of the information provided is adequate.

 **Counterparty is unresponsive _and_ a valid action exists**.
 In the case that an application adheres to the `AppDefinition` interface and provides valid `applyAction` and `getTurnTaker` functions, an action can additionally be taken when initiating a challenge.
-A function call to the `AppRegistry` with the latest state parameters exactly as in the case above but with an additional parameter for an encoded action and the requisite signatures by the valid turn taker can be made.
+A function call to the `ChallengeRegistry` with the latest state parameters exactly as in the case above but with an additional parameter for an encoded action and the requisite signatures by the valid turn taker can be made.
 In this case, a challenge is added the same as above but the state is progressed one step forward.

 ### Responding to a Challenge